aitomatic/semikong/README.md

-# SemiKong: The First Semiconductor Industry-Specific Large Language Model
+# SEMIKONG: The First Semiconductor Industry-Specific Large Language Model

-SemiKong is an open-source, industry-specific large language model (LLM) tailored to the semiconductor domain.
+SEMIKONG is an open-source, industry-specific large language model (LLM) tailored to the semiconductor domain.
 It aims to address the unique challenges faced by the semiconductor industry, such as the physics and chemistry of semiconductor devices and processes, by incorporating domain-specific knowledge into the model.

 ## Key Features